KeirLoire/RimTerra/README.md

 ## About

-Terraform stone terrain into usable soil.
-Expand your colony's farmland.
+Transform various terrains into usable soil for expanding your colony's farmland and development.

-- Transform rocky terrain into fertile stony soil using limestone blocks.
+- Transform various stone, sand, mud, and packed dirt into stony soil using a combination of limestone and hay.
-- Convert stony soil into fertile soil using pemmican.
+- Transform stony soil into fertile soil using hay and wood.
-- Rich soil can be created from fertile soil using neutroamine.
+- Upgrade soil, lichen-covered soil, and marshy soil into rich soil using neutroamine.
+- Transform fungal gravel into lichen-covered soil using a mixture of wood and hay.
+- Convert marsh into marshy soil using limestone, hay, and wood.
+- Transform shallow ocean water into sand using sandstone.
+- Transform shallow water into mud using limestone.

 ## Prerequisites
 Requires Visual Studio with .NET Framework 4.8.0 SDK to compile the assemblies.